Upside vs GasBuddy: Which Is Better in 2026?

 Is Upside or GasBuddy better for cashback?

-Upside is significantly better for cashback.
-Offers typically run 5 to 25 cents per gallon, while GasBuddy Pay+ usually maxes out at 3 to 5 cents.
-If pure savings is the goal, Upside wins.
+Upside is significantly better for cashback for most drivers.
+Offers typically run 5 to 25 cents per gallon, while the free Pay with GasBuddy+ card guarantees 3¢/gallon nationwide (Premium at $9.99/month bumps that to 20¢/gallon on the first 50 gallons each month).
+If pure savings is the goal and you do not want a subscription, Upside wins.

 Can I use Upside without linking a card?